PRODUCT SUPPORT

 A

-1. Control boxes make a series of clicking sounds when connected to an electrical outlet.
+1. Control boxes make a series of clicking sounds (click codes) when connected to an electrical outlet.

-Q The programmable handswitch displays three flashing zeros (000).
+Q The programmable handswitch displays a zero or a series of zeros.
 What does this mean?

-A When a handswitch displays triple zeros (000), it means the desk unit was connected to an electrical outlet for the first time.
-“000” is only displayed on the handswitch for a short period of time before giving way to displaying E61.
-When these two codes are displayed on the handswitch, it means that the legs must be initialized to the control box before use.
+A When a handswitch displays zero(s), it usually means the table assembly was connected to an electrical outlet for the first time.
+The zero(s) will be displayed on the handswitch for a short period of time before giving way to displaying E61.

 Q The programmable handswitch displays error code E12, E13 or E14.
 What does this mean?